MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 > [!div class="checklist"]
 > * Train your content creators

-[Microsoft 365 learning pathways](https://docs.microsoft.com/office365/customlearning/) can help you bring a curated set of Microsoft content to your users.

-These references can help your content creators manage updates to the site.
+Depending on their background, the people in your organization may need some help getting started with SharePoint.
+[Microsoft 365 learning pathways](https://docs.microsoft.com/office365/customlearning/) provides a way to bring a curated set of Microsoft content to your users.
+Other references that can help your content creators manage updates to the site include:

 - [Create a document library in SharePoint](https://support.office.com/client/306728fe-0325-4b28-b60d-f902e1d75939)
 - [Create a list in SharePoint](https://support.office.com/article/0D397414-D95F-41EB-ADDD-5E6EFF41B083)